 Today, Team Type 1 is the world’s largest diabetes and sports organization with more than 170 athletes with type 1 diabetes spreading our message of hope and inspiration.
 Our programs focus on affordable access to diabetes medication and care all over the globe.

-In 2011, Phil Southerland, founder and CEO of Team Type and Team Novo Nordisk (a team of endurance athletes with diabetes competing around the world at the highest levels of cycling) was invited to be a keynote speaker at medical conference on diabetes hosted by the Government of Macedonia (North Macedonia), Ministry of Health.
-Dr. Biljana Southerland who’s team created the national Program for Diabetes at that time, attended the conference and heard the powerful story of what these athletes were able to achieve as a result of proper diabetes management – which included frequent testing of blood sugar levels of up to 15 times per day.
-Dr. Southerland was inspired to expand the Macedonian program.
-2 years later Dr. Southerland becomes Phil’s wife and they relaunched the Team type 1 Foundation with renewed mission and same passion.
+In 2011, Phil Southerland, founder and CEO of Team Type 1 and Team Novo Nordisk (a team of endurance athletes with diabetes competing around the world at the highest levels of cycling), was invited to be a keynote speaker at a medical conference on diabetes hosted by the Government of Macedonia (North Macedonia), Ministry of Health.
+At the conference, he shared the powerful story of what these athletes were able to achieve as a result of proper diabetes management – which included frequent testing of blood sugar levels of up to 15 times per day.

-In the past 8 years we have brought life-savings medicine and changes in National diabetes healthcare policy to the people of Rwanda, the DR Congo, and North Macedonia.
+In the past 8 years, we have brought life-saving medicine and changes in national diabetes healthcare policy to the people of Rwanda, the DR Congo, and North Macedonia.

 Merging a passion for cycling and a desire to raise awareness, TT1 established the first men’s professional cycling team, including athletes with type 1 diabetes, which is now a world-class cycling program bringing global awareness like never before.

-Although frustrating when someone says you can’t do something because you’re physically challenged, oftentimes this “can’t” spurs people to defy the odds and find a way to make it happen regardless.
+Although it can be frustrating when someone says you can’t do something because you’re physically challenged, oftentimes this “can’t” spurs people to defy the odds and find a way to make it happen regardless.
 That was the case with Phil Southerland.

 “I recognized how important exercise was for my diabetes management,” Phil says.
 “Exercise and diabetes simply go hand-in-hand.”